 No one could beat that.
 Eventually, Uber evolved and started offering the service to a broader audience.
 They still kept their high-end service but ventured into ride-sharing and lower prices by introducing UberX in 2012.

 Uber Drivers: Early Key Partners

-Every start-up has to solve the chicken and the egg problem.
+Uber had to solve the chicken and the egg problem.
 Neither can exist without the other, but which comes first?
 For Uber, both the drivers and the riders were key partners.
 But for the business to be successful, they had to figure out who to concentrate on first.

 At this stage of the business, there was a low entry threshold for drivers.
 Uber utilized the existing supply of professional black car drivers.
 They partnered with limousine companies and other black car driving establishments to act as an intermediary between the riders and the drivers.
 The drivers were not full-time employees.
 Uber considered them independent contractors.